CETC MedTech Development Regulatory Support

 RegMetrics is an educational platform for Medical Device Regulation.
 It is widely used by translational research services at universities and hospitals, as well as by MedTech incubators and accelerators to assist entrepreneurs in navigating their regulatory journey.

-CETC secured the RegMetrics licence with the Translational Research Initiatve (TRI) funding and is available to any individual with a UofG email address until April 2026 in the first instance.
+CETC secured a RegMetrics licence with Translational Research Initiatve (TRI) funding and is available to any individual with a UofG email address until April 2026 in the first instance.

 2. Regulatory Strategy Roadmap

-To establish the regulatory strategy, one first needs to confirm that a product is classified as an MD.
+To establish the regulatory strategy, you need to confirm that a product is classified as an MD.
 Once confirmed, the next step is to determine its risk classification and the appropriate conformity procedure that outlines a streamlined workflow that summarises the key activities and considerations for the development, evaluation and commercialisation of MDs, aiming to facilitate their effective translation into clinical practice.

 - Regulatory landscape